logicalclocks/hops-examples/README.md

 API documentation is available here: [Featurestore API Docs](http://hops-py.logicalclocks.com/).

+# TensorFlow Extended (TFX)

+This repo comes with notebooks demonstrating how to implement horizontally scalable TFX pipelines.
+The ``chicago_taxi_tfx_hopsworks`` notebook contains all the steps of the pipeline along with visualizations.
+It is based on the TFX Chicago taxi rides example but uses a smaller slice of the original dataset.
+The notebook downloads the dataset into Hopsworks and then calls the TFX components to go all the way from data preparation to model analysis.

+That notebook then is split into smaller ones that correspond to the different steps in the pipeline.
+These notebooks can be found under the ``notebookstfx/chicago_taxi/pipeline`` directory in this repo.
+To execute these, you need to create one Hopsworks Spark job per notebook and then use the Apache Airflow dag ``chicago_tfx_airflow_pipeline.py`` provided in this repo to orchestrate them.
+Please refer to the Apache Airflow section of the user guide on how to upload manage your dags.
+There is also a ``Visualizations`` notebook that runs the visualizations steps of the pipeline and can be executed at any time, as the output of the pipeline (statistics, schema, etc.) is persisted to the ``Resources`` dataset in your project.
+You can catch a demo of the pipeline [here](https://www.youtube .com/watch?v=v1DrnY8caVU).

+# Beam

+Under ``notebooks/beam`` you can find the ``portability_wordcount_python`` notebook, which guides you through running a WordCount program in a Python Portable Beam Pipeline.
+You can download the notebook from this repo, upload it in your Hopsworks project and just run it!
+Hopsworks transparently manages the entire lifecycle of the notebook and the Beam related services and components.

 # Hive
 `HiveJDBCClient.java` available in `hops-examples-hive`      }
 , shows how users can remotely execute Hive queries against their Hopsworks projects' Hive databases.
 Firstly, it